Do More for Your

 Additional Information

-These materials are not intended to replace your doctor’s advice or information.
-For any questions or concerns you may have regarding the medical procedures, devices and/or your personal health, please discuss these with your physician.
+These materials are not intended to replace your doctor's advice or information.
+For any questions or concerns you may have regarding the medical procedures, devices and/or your personal health, please discuss these with your physicians.

 References